Always consult your doctor or pharmacist before taking diclofenac potassium.

 Use of diclofenac potassium during pregnancy or breast feeding is not recommended.
 It may impair female fertility but there are few studies regarding to the effect of diclofenac potassium during pregnancy.

-Consult your doctor or health care professional before taking diclofenac potassium tablet.
+Consult your doctor or health care professional before taking diclofenac potassium tablets.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
 Usual dose for adults is: